Linkerd: The Pragmatic Service Mesh Alternative

 kubectl annotate namespace my-app linkerd.io/inject=enabled

-kubectl -n my-app rollout restart deployment
+kubectl -n my-app rollout restart deploymentWhat you get without any further configuration:

 Linkerd versus Istio

-Operating Linkerd without surprises
+Operating Linkerd Without Surprises

 Conclusion